generateNscore/excel_cleaner/README.md

-# excelcolumnizer
+# excel_cleaner

 ## What is it?

-A package that helps you recover columns of Excel data converted from PDF files.
+A package that helps you clean and recover columns of Excel data converted from PDF files.

 ## Where to get it

-<pre lang=sh>pip install excelcolumnizer</pre>
+<pre lang=sh>pip install excel_cleaner</pre>

 ## Dependencies